 back at the most coastal road and some real great nature.

 Due to the mountains, I am kind of on a peninsula, and have to head a bit back north.
-That mean I can spend the night in Legnaro.
+That mean I can spend the night in Riomaggiore.
 Instead of taking the same coastal road back, I head inland through the forest covered mountains.
 Quite a detour, but here are so nice with all the small, light green leaves on the trees.

 The camp is fare the most expensive so far, and nothing special.
 If this keep up, Italy will be expensive with roads and camps.
 But is have proven interesting and beautiful so far.

 27/4.
 I try to get an early start, but I couldn't pay yesterday, and now only after 8;15 despite they are here.
 Then I finally able to drive out through the mountains, and into an area which produces huge blocks of perfect white marble.
 Then I reach the coast again, and the flat areas are totally farmed.
 Mainly wheat, but also some olives and vine.

 Then I reach Lucca, a huge, old and walled city.
 I pay for two hours of parking, and start walking around.
 I have nothing particular to see, and that is good, as it is impossible to find one way around.
 Here are a lot of fine old houses along real narrow streets.
 It is almost impossible to capture the nice buildings, except on the few squares.

 I stumble over a large, oval square (can you say that?), which have a flower market.
 I even find a shop with around twelve different caudiciforms!
 After several loops in this maze, and when I thought I had seen it all, I stumble over a big canal.
 And then I find back to my car, parked right outside the endless wall.